4C Hair Wash and Go - Can I do a Wash and Go on my natural hair?

 Yes, you can do a wash and go on 4C hair but it does take some practice.
 Here are 5 things you need to know before doing a Wash and Go on 4C hair.
 Most people who think they have 4C Hair, don't.
 4C hair isn't a euphemism for dry damaged hair.
 4C hair is simply a way to describe tightly coiled kinky textures.
 Can someone who has tightly coiled kinky hair do a Wash and Go?
 Absolutely!

-Do Wash and Go's work on 4C hair?
+Can I do a Wash and Go on my 4C natural hair?

 Not feeling confident about your hair experience does not mean you have 4C hair.

 It's almost like the term 4C hair has become an identifier for "bad hair" and my stomach turns at the idea of that.
 It hurts every time I hear it.
 I've seen thousands of heads of hair and I have met maybe 10 people with what we call "4C Hair" and it was stunning.

 Like I said before, 4C hair is simply a way to describe tightly coiled kinky textures.

 My friend Deanna (pictured above), has some of the most beautiful hair I have ever seen.
 It's thick and luscious, holds styles well, and she takes excellent care of her hair.
 I say that to say, 4C hair is beautiful like any texture if you take care of it the right way.

 And you shouldn't use "4C hair" as a way to describe anything bad about your hair.
 For even more proof, here's a video of my favorite "4C vlogger".
 She's hilarious and has gorgeous healthy hair.